 Before discussing the costs, let us mention the advantages of the T&M cooperation model.
 The budgeting issues in banks can set notable restraints on the roadmap implementation and delivery time.
 Vendors can feel your pain from planning yearly budgets and restrictions on their use.
 However, we are still persuading our banking and fintech partners to switch to the flexible payment model to accelerate the project.

-As we discuss the team, let’s consider its minimum size necessary for the Digital Banking implementation in one of the following areas: retail, corporate, SMBs, or front-office.
+As we discuss the team, let’s consider its minimum size necessary for the Digital Banking implementation in one of the following areas: retail, corporate, SMEs, or front-office.
 Keep in mind, if the bank is going to digitalize all of these, the human resources estimate we provide below can be tripled.

 A Product Manager is a bank employee, who is responsible for creating a roadmap and prioritizing the features.
 The position is optional.